-Cut or mow annual grass down to a maximum height of 4 inches.
+Cut or mow annual grass down to a maximum height of four inches.

 Remove fallen leaves, needles, twigs, bark, cones, and small branches.
-However, they may be permitted to a depth of 3 inches.
+However, they may be permitted to a depth of three inches.

 A fire-resistant landscape isn’t necessarily the same thing as a well-maintained yard.
 This type of landscape uses fire-resistant plants that are strategically planted to resist the spread of fire to your home.
 Fire resistant plants are great in California because they are often drought tolerant, too.